United Arab Emirates travel info

 Entry requirements

-United States citizens require a passport valid for 6 months after date of arrival.
+United States citizens require a passport that's valid for six months after their date of arrival.
 No visa is required for tourist stays under 30 days.

-South African nationals require a passport valid for six months from the departure date.
+South African nationals require a passport that's valid for six months from the date of entry.
 A visa is required.

-Irish nationals require a passport valid for six months from the departure date, and can obtain a visa on arrival for a maximum of 30 days.
+Irish nationals require a passport that's valid for six months from the date of entry.
+Tourists with a normal passport do not need a visa for a maximum of 30 days.
+They can apply to extend their stay for an additional 30 days.

 Useful contacts